 India’s federal workfare program (MGNREGA) is one of the largest social protection programs in the world — more than fifty million rural households depend on MGNREGA wages.
 Yet the delivery of wages into workers’ bank accounts have frequently been delayed beyond the legally mandated fifteen days, which can be dire for these households.
 Both the press and government in India recognize the severity of this problem.

 With funding from the Economic Development and Institutions (EDI) program, managed in part by CEGA, researchers Eric Dodge (ID Insight), Charity Troyer Moore (Yale), Yusuf Neggers (Michigan), and Rohini Pande (Yale) evaluate an app named Paydash, designed to improve the flow of information and accountability for bureaucrats responsible for processing payments.
 Specifically, the app allows bureaucrats to see the status of pending payments, identify responsible officers, and more immediately address issues via WhatsApp and phone calls.
+The project is implemented by Inclusion Economics at Yale University in collaboration with Inclusion Economics India Centre.

 The researchers randomize access to the app across different levels of the administrative hierarchy to test whether wage payments are expedited when bureaucrats have better information about the status of the delay.